gregneat/ACD/labs/README.md

   }
   ```

-  This can be initialized in another class with
+  This can be instantiated in another class with

   ```java
   Ball myBall = new Ball(this); //where this is the PApplet